eajitesh/Reporting-Solution-on-AWS/cicd_reporting_apps_aws.md

 Following are different aspects of achieving continuous integration/continuous deployment of containerized ETL job to AWS EC2:

-* *Configure push-based trigger from Bitbucket to Jenkins*: Follow the steps mentioned in above section.
+* **Configure push-based trigger from Bitbucket to Jenkins**: Follow the steps mentioned in the first section.
 Note that Jenkins is setup on AWS EC2 instance.
-* *Configure Jenkins user to execute docker command*: As part of Post Steps - Execute Shell, it would be required to execute docker command.
+* **Configure Jenkins user to execute docker command**: As part of Post Steps - Execute Shell, it would be required to execute docker command.
 This is where one would required to do following:
 ** Add  NOPASSWD option to allow for promptless execution of sudo command: "%jenkins ALL=(ALL) NOPASSWD: ALL"
-* *Configure Post Steps* to execute docker commands to build the image, push the image to image repository, SSH to EC2, and execute docker commands to  setup docker image.
+* **Configure Post Steps** to execute docker commands to build the image, push the image to image repository, SSH to EC2, and execute docker commands to  setup docker image.

 ### Configure Post Steps to Execute Docker commands